Lance Archer: All Elite Wrestling (2020–present)

+Championship pursuits (2020–2024)

 On February 26, 2020, Archer signed a multi-year deal with All Elite Wrestling (AEW).
 He made his debut appearance on the March 11 episode of Dynamite as a client of Jake "The Snake" Roberts and he made his in-ring debut on the April 1 episode of Dynamite, defeating Marko Stunt.
 Archer was then announced as a participant in tournament for the inaugural AEW TNT Championship; he defeated Colt Cabana in the quarter finals, and Dustin Rhodes in the semi-finals, but lost in the finals to Cody at Double or Nothing on May 23 after boxer Mike Tyson prevented Roberts from interfering on Archer's behalf.
 On September 5 at All Out, Archer won the Casino Battle Royale match to become the number one contender for the AEW World Championship.
 On October 14 at the Dynamite Anniversary Show, Archer failed to win the championship in a No Disqualification match against Jon Moxley.
 He returned in November coming to the aid of Death Triangle against Butcher and the Blade, and Eddie Kingston, turning face in the process.
 On the December 2 "Winter Is Coming" special episode of Dynamite, Archer and The Lucha Bros.
 (Rey Fénix, and Penta El Zero Miedo) lost to Eddie Kingston, The Butcher, and The Blade.
 On The Dynamite Tribute Show for Brodie Lee, "Brodie Lee Celebration of Life", Archer teamed with Evil Uno and Stu Grayson against Kingston, Butcher, and The Blade.
 Archer dressed up as Lee's classic look, with his team winning.